 What To Know About Venous Stents

-The side effects of stenting are few and usually minor.
-Since veins do not carry sensation, the stents should not be felt by the patient.
-A sensation of pulling or tugging in the area is caused by tissue swelling or muscle spasm, but not directly caused by the stent.
-This is generally harmless.
-Some patients may experience moderate back pain which responds to medication and exercise.
-If back pain does not respond to this medication or persists call your doctor.
+The side effects of stenting are usually few and mild.
+Because veins do not transmit sensation, the stent itself should not be felt.
+Some patients may notice a pulling or tugging sensation, usually caused by tissue swelling or muscle spasm rather than the stent it’s.
+This is typically harmless.
+Some patients may experience moderate back pain, which often improves with medication and light activity.
+If pain does not improve with treatment or continues to worsen, contact your physician.

 How to Care For Your Venous Stent

 1. You can take a shower or bathe anytime after discharge, and clean the incision with soap and dry.
 If steri-strips are present leave them in place.
 The steri-strips will come off by themselves or may be removed the next day.
-Apply a Band-Aid, if desired.
+Cover the sight with a Band-Aid® if desired.

-2. For back pain or tenderness at the stick site, you may take Advil® or Motrin® 400mg by mouth every 8 hours for the first 3-5 days post-op.
+2. For back pain or tenderness at the stick site, you may take Advil® or Motrin® (ibuprofen) 400mg by mouth every 8 hours for the first 3-5 days after the procedure unless otherwise directed by your physician.

 3. Return to full activity level just as before surgery.
 Exercise is good.
-Briskly walk a mile every day.
-If you have swelling, elevate the leg when sitting.
+Walk briskly for about one mile every day.
+If swelling occurs, elevate the leg when sitting.

-4. If the physician has ordered Circaid® legging or compression stocking, wear it during the entire day (from morning until evening) and take it off at bedtime.
+4. If your physician prescribed Circaid® compression garments or compression stockings, wear them throughout the day (morning until evening) and remove them at bedtime.

 5. If a leg ulcer is present, continue the ulcer care as previously instructed.